HOW TO SURVIVE SHOPPING WITH THE KIDS

 There is also a multitude of child-friendly restaurants and just across the road lies the Queen Elizabeth Olympic Park.
 We did say that bribes were not required, but a miniscule one could be applied here.
 They can let off some steam in the gardens and play area if they promise you half an hour’s moan-free shopping, plus there’s a café there for that all-important cappuccino.

-Canary Wharf has a good range of high street stores perfect for browsing.
-Once the kids are bored you can surprise them with a trip to Mudchute Farm.
+A good range of high street stores perfect for browsing and once the kids are bored you can surprise them with a trip to Mudchute Farm.
 A couple of stops on the DLR will take you to Crossharbour station and after a brief 10-minute walk, you're face to face with over 30 acres of countryside without having to leave East London.
 While you're there, take a visit to Mudchute Farm which is open every day and free of charge to enter.
 It's a working farm with stables and educational activities so there’s plenty for the little ones to enjoy here.

 If you’re drawn to the hub of central London’s big stores then why not stop off at St James’ Park and let the kids enjoy watching the much-loved resident pelicans.
 Louis, Vaclav and Gargi’s feeding time is every day between 2.30 and 3.00 pm, where they are treated to fresh fish.
 Stop off next to Duck Island Cottage for the free show.